jmandel/fhir-js-client/docs/node.md

 This is very simple collection of three functions - `authorize`, `ready` and `init`.
 These are the exact same functions that we use in the browser.
 The only thing they do differently under the hood is how they store data in a session and how they handle redirects.
-Here is how this api object is created:
+Here is how this API object is created:

 ```js
 const smart = require("fhirclient");